City & Guilds - Level 2 Cycle Mechanic Courses

 For more details, read our Frequently Asked Questions

 £1,250 per place.
 Book online, below.
-Either pay in full today or pay a deposit and we will get in touch to discuss a payment plan.
+Either pay in full today, pay a deposit with the balance due eight weeks before the course start date or if you would like to spread the cost out further, please get in touch to discuss a suitable payment plan.
 All bookings must be paid for in full well in advance before the course start date to secure your place.

 We can also set up an invoice to be paid before the start of the course (please email firstname.lastname@example.org to arrange).